singhmankrit/molecular-dynamics/journal.md

 for details how the journal enters your grade.

-In week 3, we ask you additionally to use the [team checklist](https://compphys.quantumtinkerer.tudelft.nl/planning_project/#team-checklist) to reflect on how the group work is going.
-Please include the individually filled-out team checklists of every member (either in this journal or linked to separate files) and reflect on what you could improve.
+In week 3, we ask you additionally to use the [team checklist](https://compphys.quantumtinkerer.tudelft.nl/planning_project/#team-checklist) to reflect on how the group work is going, and how you could improve in the future.
+(Note that the grade of that week does not depend on how the group functions - but we can give you feedback that helps you!)

 Note that the file format of the journal is *markdown*.
 This is a flexible and easy method of converting text to HTML.